Oldman10000/ski-carinthia/README.md

 ### Checkout Page

 The checkout page follows a simple layout.
-The user is displayed their order contents and full price.
+The user is shown their order contents and full price.
 They then need to fill in their personal and billing details for the order, including card details.
 The project uses [Stripe](https://stripe.com/gb) for payment authentication.
-The project currently only uses test stripe api keys, which means that the card data must be one of the preset Stripe test card details.
-During testing I have used the basic 4242 4242 4242 4242 test card number.
+The project currently only uses test stripe API keys, which means that the card data must be one of the preset Stripe test card details.
+During testing, I have used the basic 4242 4242 4242 4242 test card number.

-The function of this page fulfills user story 13 :heavy_check_mark
+The function of this page fulfils user story 13 :heavy_check_mark

 ![checkout](documentation/checkout.jpg)